Amazon’s new palm-recognition biometric device lets you pay without touching

 That’s probably why Amazon One differs from other Amazon products in one critical way—you don’t need an Amazon account to use it.
 According to the company, customers can sign up with a credit card and a hand.

-Amazon says it chose palm-recognition because it is considered less invasive than “some biometric alternatives,” presumably face-recognition, which has received much criticism over its privacy implications and algorithmic biases that can negatively impact people who aren’t white and male.
+Amazon says it chose palm recognition because it is considered less invasive than “some biometric alternatives,” presumably face recognition, which has received much criticism over its privacy implications and algorithmic biases that can negatively impact people who aren’t white and male.
 “Ultimately, using a palm as a biometric identifier puts customers in control of when and where they use the service,” Amazon said in a blog post.

 The company also says users can request to have their palm data deleted if they choose to cancel the service.